knaidoo29/toofast/README.md

 # TwoFast

-Two and three point correlation function estimator in c++.
+Two and three point correlation function estimator in c++ with OpenMPI parallelisation.

 ## To do list